FabricMC/fabric-docs/develop/data-generation/world.md

 You can use the built-in placers for the Trunk and Foliage from the vanilla trees as a reference.
 :::

-Next we need to register our tree:
+Next, we need to register our tree by adding the following line to the `configure` method of `ExampleModWorldConfiguredFeatures`.

 @[code lang=java transcludeWith=:::datagen-world:tree-register](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldConfiguredFeatures.java)